 MEMORANDUM FOR THE SECRETARY OF HEALTH AND HUMAN SERVICES

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Defense Production Act of 1950, as amended (50 U.S.C.
-4501 et seq.) (the “Act”), it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution and the laws of the United States of America, including section 101 of the Defense Production Act of 1950, as amended (the “Act”) (50 U.S.C.
+4511), it is hereby ordered as follows:

 Section 1.
 Policy and Findings.
 On February 17, 2022, the largest infant formula manufacturer in the country — Abbott Nutrition — initiated a voluntary recall of several lines of powdered infant formula made at its Sturgis, Michigan facility, following concerns about bacterial contamination at the facility after four infants fell ill.
 This incident has combined with supply chain stress associated with effects of the coronavirus 2019 (COVID-19) pandemic to cause an acute disruption in the supply of infant formula in the United States.

 Adequate supply of infant formula is critical to the health and safety of the millions of children who depend on the formula for essential nutrition.
 The Federal Government has worked in the last several months to address the shortfall in infant formula, but additional measures are needed to ensure an adequate supply of infant formula in the United States and thereby protect the health and well-being of our Nation’s children.